Swirrl/datahost-prototypes/datahost-ld-openapi/doc/data-model-definitions.md

 `1.1`

 If the publisher were to look at the 2022 Revision in this state it would contain all of the data provided in commit `1.1`.

-NOTE identifiers for revisions and commits should be considered opaque, and users should not assume that they will always be identified by integers.
+_NOTE: identifiers for revisions and commits should be considered opaque, and users should not assume that they will always be identified by integers._

 The user then makes some more changes as they prepare the 2022 revision of the data; they do this by introducing some more commits in